 The increased investment levels also allowed Thames Water to complete vital capital works needed to improve wastewater management services.
 The utility invested in its sewage treatment capacity, including the expansion of facilities at Beckton to create one of Europe’s largest sewage treatment works6.
 The delivery of the Lee Tunnel in 2016 also improved the health of London’s river systems – avoiding more than 16 million tonnes of sewage flowing into the Thames Tideway each year.

 Focused on Londoners

-At the time of MIRA’s initial investment, Thames Water had expanded into business lines outside its core focus, including transport maintenance services, real estate and international markets.
-MIRA partnered with the utility to divest non-core areas of the business – helping management focus on the provision of efficient water and wastewater services to the people of London and the Thames Valley.
+At the time of MAM’s initial investment, Thames Water had expanded into business lines outside its core focus, including transport maintenance services, real estate and international markets.
+MAM partnered with the utility to divest non-core areas of the business – helping management focus on the provision of efficient water and wastewater services to the people of London and the Thames Valley.

 Thames Water customers also benefited from some of the lowest water bills in the UK.
 Despite investment levels per customer being among the highest in the industry, their bills were the third-lowest in England and Wales7.
 Drinking water quality was also consistently maintained amongst the best in the industry.8

 For more information about our infrastructure capabilities, please contact us.